CorvaeOboro/ultima_online_mods/README.md

 # ULTIMA ONLINE ART MODS
+fan art modifications in ultima online

 # Magic Scrolls
 ![Magic Scrolls Backpack](/ART_MagicScrolls/item_scroll_00_magic_compB.jpg?raw=true "Magic Scrolls Backpack")
 - Aims to quickly convey the use and importance of certain scrolls .
 - a somewhat simpler stylized scroll with ribbon colorized by harmful \ benefical \ utility .
 - Low circle spell scrolls are desaturated and rough looking in contrast to higher 6+ circle spells glowing and resembling the spell they contain .
 - Useful spell scrolls like Recall are shown glowing and easily distinguishable even when they are lower circle .
-- Credit and Thanks to Gaechti for all the great guides as well as their ScrollsByCircle mod which was the basis and template of this mod .
+- Credit and Thanks to Jewele Gaechti for all the great guides as well as their ScrollsByCircle mod which was the basis and template of this mod .
 ![Magic Scrolls](/ART_MagicScrolls/item_scroll_00_magic_comp.jpg?raw=true "Magic Scrolls")

 # Installation / Patching